dr-msr/hashnode-repo/clqxcbv5p000208jz4eawdszz.md

 %[https://twitter.com/drmsr_dev/status/1742142287272935557]

-Within a couple of hours, I can see that they have made some changes to the script.
-Initially the critical API call is enhanced with requiring UUID instead NRIC Number, and then few hours later, the OTP Code value is also required to call the API.
+Within a couple of hours, I could see that they have made some changes to the script.
+Initially the critical API call was enhanced by requiring UUID instead of NRIC Number.
+A few hours later, the OTP Code value is also required to call the API.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1704256944422/c27443af-6e95-400d-a280-9dbf29e4ff3c.jpeg align="center")

 Currently, the developers have mitigated the issue by making those changes.
 Users are no longer able to call the reset password API unless they have the UUID, the sent OTP code to the registered number, and the NRIC Number.
-While it is not perfect, I'm sure they will take a deep look into this issue.
+While it is not perfect, I'm sure they will continue taking a deep look into this issue.

 My post on X gained tractions and attentions of multiple parties.
 Public and netizens were expectedly outraged, as they perceived that the website and the whole initiative as not yet ready for public usage.
 Developer community and cybersecurity experts raised concerns whether the site has been properly tested, reviewed and validated prior pushing to production.
 Some others shared their opinion and suggestions in making the site more secure and up to the standard in security viewpoint.